 Is travel insurance necessary in Europe?

-If you need a visa for traveling to the Schengen Area, you will need Schengen Visa insurance to apply for it.
+If you need a visa for traveling to the Schengen Area (you can check it out on iVisa), you will need Schengen Visa insurance to apply for it.
 Take into account that not all countries are required to have a Schengen visa to visit the Schengen area.
 We will talk about which countries are required and which are not in the following section.

 But before jump in, let’s check why even if you don’t need a Schengen Visa, it can still be very helpful to buy Europe travel insurance.
 Here are a few of our own experiences that show how useful it can be to have travel insurance for Europe:

 - I was studying English in Ireland with my cousin when he had to have emergency surgery for appendicitis.
 His insurance covered all the costs upfront.

 - My brother was on a study tour in Italy when he came down with gastroenteritis and spent three days in the hospital.
 His travel insurance for Europe covered the costs of his hospitalization.

 - On a trip to Germany, my suitcase never came.
 Luckily, my Europe travel insurance covered all my clothes and basics that I needed for the trip.

 - Some years ago, I had a trip to Ukraine planned.
 For family reasons, I had to cancel it, and since I didn’t have Schengen travel insurance, I lost the money for the flights.